Pomerelia: Kingdom of Poland and Polish-Lithuanian Commonwealth

 In 1440, many cities of the region joined the newly formed anti-Teutonic Prussian Confederation.
-In 1454, the organization asked Polish King Casimir IV Jagiellon to reincorporate the region into the Crown of the Kingdom of Poland, to which the King agreed and signed an act of re-incorporation in Kraków.
+In 1454, the organization asked Polish King Casimir IV Jagiellon to reincorporate the region into the Kingdom of Poland, to which the King agreed and signed an act of re-incorporation in Kraków.
 After the subsequent Thirteen Years' War (1454–1466), the longest of all Polish–Teutonic wars, the Teutonic Knights renounced any claims to the region and recognized it as part of Poland.
-Pomerelia was organized into the Pomeranian Voivodeship, part of the autonomous province of Royal Prussia.
+Pomerelia was organized into the Pomeranian Voivodeship, part of the larger Polish provinces of Royal Prussia and Greater Poland.
 Lauenburg and Bütow Land (Lębork and Bytów) was a Polish fief ruled by Pomeranian dukes until 1637, when it was incorporated directly into Poland.

-In early modern times, Danzig was the biggest city of the Polish–Lithuanian Commonwealth, and most of its exports (especially grain) were made through the port.
-Danzig and the Vistula Fens were mostly German-speaking Lutheran or Reformed, while most of the region remained Polish/Kashubian Catholic.
+According to Zygmunt Gloger, during the rule of Sigismund III Vasa, Gdańsk was one of the two largest cities of Poland (alongside Kraków), and one of the three largest cities in Slavic countries (alongside Kraków and Prague).
+It was the largest port of Poland, and most of its exports (especially grain) were made through the port.
+Gdańsk and the Vistula Fens were mostly German or Dutch-speaking Lutheran or Reformed, while most of the region remained Polish/Kashubian Catholic.
 In the 17th century Pomerelia was attacked and destroyed by the Swedish army.

-Kingdom of Prussia and German Reich
+Partitions of Poland

 Pomerelia was annexed by the Kingdom of Prussia during the late 18th century Partitions of Poland, becoming part of the new Province of West Prussia.
 Following the unification of Germany, it became part of the Prussian-led German Reich in 1871.
 The region was subjected to Germanisation policies.

 Interwar period

-After World War I, in 1918, Poland regained its independence as the Second Polish Republic, and the Treaty of Versailles restored most of the region from Weimar Germany to Poland, forming the Pomeranian Voivodeship (Greater Pomerania as of 1938).
+After World War I, in 1918, Poland regained its independence as the Second Polish Republic, and the Treaty of Versailles restored most of the region from Weimar Germany back to Poland, forming the Pomeranian Voivodeship (Greater Pomerania as of 1938).
 Danzig with the Vistula Fens became the Free City of Danzig.
 In the interbellum, the region was sometimes referred to as the Polish Corridor.